3drobotics/solodevguide/book/hardware-gimbalbay.md

 The Gimbal Bay is an extensible interface to which any “Made For Solo”-approved 3rd party vendors can sell an attachable 3-axis gimbal and camera solution.
 The specifications to the Bay have been made open and freely available here to encourage the development of Solo add-ons.

 ## Electrical Interface
 There are two physical connections from the Solo to a gimbal.
-The Solo Gimbal cable, which primarily manages the position and recording state of the camera, and the HDMI cable which routes the video signal.
+The Solo Gimbal cable, which primarily manages the position and recording state of the camera, and the Micro HDMI cable which routes the video signal.

-The board side connector can be found on Digikey [here](http://www.digikey.com/product-detail/en/5031540890/5031540890-ND/2819082).
-The mating connector can be found [here](http://www.digikey.com/product-detail/en/5031490800/5031490800-ND/3071369).
+The Solo Gimbal cable terminates in a [Molex 5031490800](http://www.digikey.com/product-detail/en/5031490800/5031490800-ND/3071369) connector.
+A gimbal board is connected using the corresponding [Molex 5031540890](http://www.digikey.com/product-detail/en/5031540890/5031540890-ND/2819082) connector.

 Pin | Description | Color
 --- | --- | ---